oliviacarino/ASL_CNN_Project/README.md

-# 🧠 ASL Detection with Computer Vision and a CNN (Keras) 🧠
+# 🧠 ASL Detection with Computer Vision and a CNN 🧠
 ### The goal of the model is to use CV and a 3-layer (this may increase or decrese) CNN to successfully identify all 26 letters of the English alphabet from real time video capture.
 A user will be able to show their computer's webcam any ASL-baesd letter and the model will be able to output the corresponding symbol to the terminal.

 ## ⭐ Goals of Project: